bitcoinerswithoutborders/config/README.md

 this repo contains the hhvm config and the composer.json we are currently playing around with.

 it will automatically be loaded using the dockerfile in the installer above.

+HOWEVER: everything is loaded from repositories, not built from source. the hhvm.gpg key is loaded through http from dl.hhvm.org and not to be trusted.

 #####Contents of this repo: